 The first urban farm project on FarmStayPlanet, Crosby Street Hotel is in the heart of Lower Manhattan’s Soho district and so could never be accused of being some kind of rural escape.
-It might not be a farmhouse per se but it does have a farm and is something of an inspiration to urban farmers everywhere.
+It might not be a farmhouse exactly but it does have a small farm as a part of the growing movement of urban farming.

 It is a top of the range, luxury hotel with a twist; there is a small but very functional farm on the 12th floor roof top terrace producing a good range of organic fruit, vegetables and herbs that end up in the kitchen of their very fine restaurant.
 And if that wasn’t enough it also has some hens, there to lay what surely must be Manhattan’s freshest eggs.